FZJ-RT/lbm/README.md

 # lbm
-Collection of Fortran codes to perform Lattice-Boltzmann simulation on a given binary-formatted structure for capturing diffusion process
+Collection of Fortran codes to perform the Lattice-Boltzmann simulation on a given binary-formatted structure for capturing diffusion process

 ## How to use
 1. Install [cac](https://github.com/FZJ-RT/cac.git) library